ak7r4/CTF/README.md

 # 🏴‍☠️ CTF Writeups & Hacking Tips

 > "Yes, I am a criminal.
-My crime is that of curiosity."
+My crime is that of curiosity." - The Mentor, January 8, 1986

 ## 🟢 Welcome to the Dark Side